nguyenduyhung20/iot-garden/README.md

 # IoT Garden

 This project is a web application that displays information from the sensor on the homepage.
-It is built using React, Node.js, and MySQL, and follows the MVC pattern.
+It is built using React, Node.js, and MySQL with XAMPP, and follows the MVC pattern.

 ## Getting Started